Immune Function and Your Menstrual Cycle

 That being said, the rise in inflammation can be problematic for those who already have chronic inflammatory issues.
-This is one of the reasons we recommend our Happy Turmeric liquid to women who feel poorly prior to ovulation.
+This is one of the reasons we recommend turmeric for women who feel poorly before their cycle.

 LUTEAL PHASE: The second half of your cycle